ARTICLES OF PRACTICE (CHURCH POLITY)

 Article 7.
 Duties of Those Who Hold Offices

-Section 1: Pastor—The pastor, by the election of the church, sustains a relation to it indicated by such New Testament titles as Preacher, Teacher, Minister, and Shepherd; and it shall be his duty to have general supervision over the spiritual interests of the church, including serving as an ex officio member on boards and committees.
+Section 1: Pastor—The pastor, by the election of the church, sustains a relation to it indicated by such New Testament titles as Preacher, Teacher, Minister, and Shepherd; and it shall be his duty to have general supervision over the spiritual interests of the church, including serving as an ex officio member of the elder and deacon boards and other boards or committees as the church shall specify and direct.
 As a spiritual leader, he shall also be at the service of the greater community, as he is able.

 Section 5: Clerk—The duties of the clerk shall be the same as those of such officers in similar bodies and shall include the responsibility for acting as custodian of the church records.